Never heard about audio games? Close your eyes and listen closely!

 Inquisitor’s Heartbeat is a rogue-like game, designed for blind and sighted people alike; namely a videogame (an “audio game”, actually) in which your goal is to find a safe route out of dungeons by relying on your hearing and orientation skills alone.

 You will find yourself in the middle of the 14th century, impersonating a man who has been found guilty of heresy by the brutal Inquisition.
 Imprisoned in a small cell, you’ll have to wield your bravery and tenacity to escape from certain doom and retrieve the forbidden tome that was taken from you.

 You’ll have to listen closely to the surrounding sounds in order to understand the situation you are in.
-There could be prisoners that want to be set free or sentinels waiting for you right behind the corner.
-Water drops, mouse squeaks, rusty gates and many other immersive sounds are skilfully scattered through the levels.
+There could be prisoners that want to be set free or sentinels waiting for you right around the corner.
+Water drops, mouse squeaks, rusty gates and many other immersive sounds are skillfully scattered through the levels.
 Pay attention to them and they will become your allies as you progress through the adventure.